RV weather safety guide: How to survive extreme heat, cold, and high winds

 Managing power and fuel

 - Propane monitoring: In extreme cold, a standard 20-lb propane tank can be exhausted in two days or less.
-Use a digital gauge or an Mopeka sensor to track levels so you don’t run out in the middle of the night.
+Use a digital gauge or a Mopeka sensor to track levels so you don’t run out in the middle of the night.

 - Battery performance: If you use lithium (LiFePO4) batteries, ensure they have internal heaters or that they are properly heated.
 Most lithium batteries cannot be safely charged if the internal cell temperature drops below 32°F (yes, there are technical variances here, but this isn’t a post on that).